 Pamela E. Barker

-Pamela Barker currently holds the position of Executive Director of Environment, Health and Product Safety and Assistant General Counsel at Appleton Papers Inc., joining the company in February of 2007.
+Before joining Lewis Rice, Pam was outside counsel for Appvion, Inc. Prior to that she was the Chief Regulatory and Environmental Counsel and Assistant General Counsel at Appvion Inc., joining the company in February of 2007.
 Prior to that, she was a shareholder at Godfrey & Kahn S.C., a Milwaukee law firm where she practiced for 27 years.
 At Godfrey & Kahn she was the co-chair of the Environmental Energy Practice Group.
 Her primary area of practice was in federal and state environmental law focusing primarily on complex issues arising out of real estate transactions, corporate mergers and acquisitions and lender liability.

 In 1979 Pam received a Juris Doctorate from the University of Wisconsin Law School, magna cum laude, and received a B.A., cum laude from Beloit College.

 Section Delegate to the ABA House of Delegates